jaypajji4444/Hack-Jaipur/Readme.md

 - Bootstrap

 ## Note
-We used the Reddit Praw data mining tool for dynamic mining of data every time a keyword is generated.
-This helps keep up with the current sentiment of the society.
+We used the Reddit Praw data mining tool for the dynamic mining of data every time a keyword is generated.
+It helps keep up with the current sentiment of society.

 # 2) Youtube_Extension